MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-extension-key-vault-trace.md

 #### Retrieval

 Retrieval is the second stage, and occurs after a successful initialization.
 In this stage, the service tries to get a secret from a specified key vault.
+This stage is initiated by the `GetSecret` method call in the extension code.
 Some conditions that cause failures include:

 - The secret name requested by the extension is missing or not valid.
 - The Azure Key Vault Client Identity settings are incorrect.
 For example, like the application (client) ID of the key vault reader application in Azure.